Chhat2206/Retro-Brick-Breaker/README.md

   - **Issue**: Seems unnecessary when I modified each sound to be pleasing.
 I all-ready demonstrated the knowledge of modifying sound with one slider.
 I also could not make the menu look good.

 - **Feature**: Pause Menu Image, fade out of the pause menu, fixing score, custom paddle and ball chosen by the user, custom level difficulty, original game assets such as unique forest and under water theme, many music pieces such as 8bit pop and looping piano.
   - **Issue**: The features above (and those unmentioned) were implemented but did not fit the theme and style of the game, as such were removed.
 The music in particular was removed if the loop got annoying after level 3.
 Many pieces were removed as a result.
-The ones left fit the game's theme.
+The ones left were modified and recreated to fit the game's theme.

 # New Java Classes